Donald Bren: Career

-Bren built his first house in Newport Beach, Orange County, California, with a $10,000 loan in 1958.
-He began his business career in 1958 when he founded the Bren Company, which built homes in the county.
-In 1963, he and two others started the Mission Viejo Company (MVC) and purchased 10,000 acres to plan and develop the city of Mission Viejo, California.
-Bren was President of MVC from 1963 to 1967.
-International Paper bought the Bren Co. for $34 million in 1970, then sold it back to Bren for $22 million in 1972 following the recession.
-Bren took the proceeds and in 1977 joined a group of investors to purchase the 146-year-old Irvine Company.
-Bren was the largest shareholder of the resulting consortium, owning 34.3% of the company and received the title of Vice-chair of the board.
-By 1983, he was the majority owner of the firm and was elected chairman of the board.
-By 1996, he had bought out all outstanding shares to become the sole owner.
+Bren founded the Bren Company in 1958 to build homes, later expanding into commercial properties.
+In 1963, he co-founded the Mission Viejo Company (MVC), which purchased 10,000 acres to develop the city of Mission Viejo, California.
+He was President of MVC from 1963 to 1967.
+International Paper purchased the Bren Co. for $34 million in 1970.
+They sold it back to Bren for $22 million in 1972 due to the recession.

+In 1977, Bren joined a group of investors to purchase the 146-year-old Irvine Company.
+In 1983 he was elected chairman of the board and by 1996 had completed a full buyout, becoming the sole owner.

-By 2005, OC Weekly wrote that Bren "wields more power than Howard Hughes ever did, probably as much as any man in America over a concentrated region—determining not only how people live and shop but who governs them."
-In 2006 the Los Angeles Times wrote "[s]imply put, Orange County looks like Orange County...because of the influence of [Donald Bren]."
-In an interview in 2011, Bren summarized his real estate investment strategy: "What I learned was that when you hold property over the long term, you're able to create better values and you have something tangible to show for it."
+OC Weekly wrote in 2005 that Bren "wields more power than Howard Hughes ever did, probably as much as any man in America over a concentrated region—determining not only how people live and shop but who governs them."
+In 2006, the Los Angeles Times wrote "[s]imply put, Orange County looks like Orange County...because of the influence of [Donald Bren]."
+In a 2011 interview, Bren summarized his real estate investment strategy: "What I learned was that when you hold property over the long term, you're able to create better values and you have something tangible to show for it."
 Forbes, in its 2019 edition of "The 400 Richest Americans", ranked Bren as the wealthiest real estate developer in the US and 32nd "Richest American" with an estimated net worth of $17 billion.

-It is believed that the Irvine Company owns more than 120 million ft.² of real estate – the majority of which is located in Southern California.
+It is believed that the Irvine Company owns more than 120 million square feet of real estate – the majority of which is in Southern California.
 The company's holdings include several hotels, marinas, golf courses, 550 office buildings, 125 apartment complexes and more than 40 shopping centers.
-He currently owns a 97% stake in the MetLife Building in Manhattan.
+He currently also owns a 97% stake in the MetLife Building in Manhattan.

 Philanthropy

-In 2008, BusinessWeek named Bren one of the top ten philanthropists in the nation, with his contributions to various causes such as education, conservation and research among other areas exceeding $1 billion.
-In 2023, Brens lifetime contributions reached $2.1 billion with $470 million coming from 2022.
+In 2008, BusinessWeek named Bren one of the top ten philanthropists in the nation.
+His contributions to various causes such as education, conservation and research exceeded $1 billion.
+In 2023, his lifetime contributions reached $2.1 billion.

-In 2010, Bren was honored with the National Philanthropy Day of Orange County "Donald Bren Legacy of Giving Award."
-At the time Bren spoke about his work in philanthropy, saying that "I do try to bring the same level of attention to both my philanthropic and business ventures."
+Bren was honored in the 2010 National Philanthropy Day of Orange County with the "Donald Bren Legacy of Giving Award".
+At that time, he said, "I do try to bring the same level of attention to both my philanthropic and business ventures."

+In April 2025, the Donald Bren Foundation and the Irvine Company contributed $2 million to the Irvine Unified School District's Excellence in Education Enrichment Fund, part of 20-year, $50 million commitment for elementary students.
+This marked the 19th consecutive annual gift under the program.